This lemon tart is a firm family favorite and the Queen of Irish food Darina Allen's top tip is to use organic lemons.

 - Remove with a slotted spoon and allow to cool on Bakewell paper or a cake rack.
 When cold sprinkle with caster sugar.
 Can be stored in a jar or airtight tin for weeks or sometimes months.

-Choose a plate, arrange a slice of lemon tart on the plate.
+Choose a plate to arrange a slice of lemon tart.
 Garnish with julienne of lemon peel (see recipe) and fresh mint or lemon balm leaves.
 Serve with a little softly whipped cream.

 * This article was originally published on FOOD & WINE Ireland.
 Photography: Harry Weir.
 Originally published in 2019, updated in 2023.